g-sferr/K-Means_ClusteringAlgorithm/README.md

 ## Quick Start

-#### Login as hadoop user and go out of the root folder with "cd" command after execute following command line
+#### Login as "hadoop user" and go out of the root folder with "cd" command after execute following command line

 ```shell
 sudo su -- hadoop
 ```

-#### From the name node start the name node, data nodes and secondary name node with following command
+#### From the name node start the "name node, data nodes and secondary name node" with following command

 ```shell
 start-dfs.sh